g4bri-3l3/cryptomator-vault-sync-utility/README.md

-Because the vault is encrypted client-side, the USB drive and the cloud copy are both unreadable without your passphrase — so neither a lost USB stick nor a cloud breach exposes your photos.
+Because the vault is encrypted client-side, the USB drive and the cloud copy are both unreadable without your passphrase — so neither a lost USB stick nor a cloud breach exposes your data.

 ---